 Thank You Notes is a monthly prompt that focuses on expressing our thanks to a particular person, place, or thing—in poems, paragraphs, or pictures.
-This month, we’re crafting thank-you’s to candles.
+This month, we’re crafting thank-you’s to ice.

-This week’s poetry prompt asks you to imagine yourself a snowflake.
-Join us, animate yourself into a tiny crystal of ice, and create poetry.
+This week’s poetry prompt asks you to imagine yourself a winding thread.
+Join us, animate yourself into a long, thin strand, and create poetry.